tonyfischetti/assertr/README.md

 `insist`, `assert_rows`, and `insist_rows`, that are designed to be used shortly after data-loading in an analysis pipeline...

-Let’s say, for example, that the R’s built-in car dataset, mtcars, was not built-in but rather procured from an external source that was known for making errors in data entry or coding.
+Let’s say, for example, that the R’s built-in car dataset, `mtcars`, was not built-in but rather procured from an external source that was known for making errors in data entry or coding.
 Pretend we wanted to find the average miles per gallon for each number of engine cylinders.
 We might want to first,